 In July 2017, Lena Pope entered into an interest rate swap to minimize the interest rate risk associated with a \$6,200,000 note payable related to the expansion of Chapel Hill Academy (see Note 11).
-The interest rate swap has a 15-year term ending on July 13, 2032, and requires Lena Pope to pay an annual fixed rate of 3.482% on the outstanding balance of the note.
+The interest rate swap has a 15-year term ending on July 13, 2032 and requires Lena Pope to pay an annual fixed rate of 3.482% on the outstanding balance of the note.
 In 2018, as a result of the Tax Cuts and Jobs Act of 2017, certain provisions of the capital improvements note payable were exercised by the lender, resulting in an increase to the floating rate of the note (See Note 11).
 Consequently, Lena Pope modified the swap transaction during 2018 to revise the annual fixed rate to 4.068% on the outstanding balance of the underlying note.
-The fair value of the swap is reported as a liability in the statement of financial position at August 31, 2022 and 2021.
+The fair value of the swap is reported as a liability in the statement of financial position at August 31, 2023 and 2022.
+The swap agreement was modified in 2023 as a result of the transaction noted in Note 11, with no change to the annual fixed rate.
 Periodic settlements of the swap are recorded as a component of interest expense in the statement of activities.
 In accordance with ASC 815, Derivatives and Hedging, nonprofit organizations are prohibited from utilizing hedge accounting to report derivatives used to hedge forecasted transactions.
 Accordingly, the interest rate swap has not been accounted for as a hedge in the accompanying financial statements.
-The fair value of the interest rate swap as of August 31, 2022 and 2021 was \$93,743 and \$(484,001), respectively.
+The fair value of the interest rate swap as of August 31, 2023 and 2022 was \$212,614 and \$93,743, respectively.